lkingsford/EmuBay/Rules.md

 Forested (green) and mountainous (green with a triangle) hexes can only be occupied by one company.
 A company can not have more than one track in the same hex.
 The Independents' stations occupy their respective spaces from the start of the game.

 Independent companies share track.
 If you can trace adjacent track to a company's station, it counts as 'existing track'.
+Once an independent is merged, any track that it counted as 'existing track' is now also 'existing track' for the company it merged with.

+Grubb's Tramway comes with one free cube to place.
+When Grubb's Tramway (or its purchaser) builds track, it may use that cube and not pay for the new track.

 #### Revenue